Resources and exploration space -

 21 January 2026

-Why your B2B site may not be converting despite traffic
+Why isn't your B2B website converting despite the traffic

 You've had a website for several years.
 The statistics show that traffic is stable or even growing, and everything looks good on paper.
 And yet you feel a gap.
 Before you think about a complete overhaul or letting your site lead its own life alongside your business, ask yourself the right questions.